nopnop2002/esp-idf-webdav-client/README.md

 ```

 # Limitaion
-LOCK/UNLOCK is not supported.
+- LOCK/UNLOCK is not supported.
+- https is not supported.

 # Using curl
 You can work with files using curl.